acaloiaro/neoq/README.md

 # Status

 This project is currently in alpha.
 Future releases may change the API.
-It currently leaks some resources.
-It can handle unimportant workloads.